|Minimum Credit Score||Max DTI Ratio||Get an Offer|

 - No fee from Lending Tree to use the service

-LendingTree is one of the biggest names in the world of online refinance lending, helping tens of millions of users get connected with lenders over the past two decades.
+LendingTree offer online refinance lending; and has helped tens of millions of users get connected with lenders over the past two decades.

 The site has an easy-to-use interface, and while LendingTree doesn’t originate any loans on its own, all you have to do is just fill out a quick online form and you should be perusing competing refinance offers from various lenders within moments.